 The researchers published their findings in the journals Nature and Science.
 For now, it’s too soon to tell if the results, obtained for tumors of the brain, gut, and skin, will apply to other cancers, states Luis Parada, a cancer researcher at the University of Texas Southwestern Medical Center in Dallas, Texas, and who led the study on the brain tumors.
 If they do, there will be a paradigm shift in the way that chemotherapy efficacy is evaluated and how new therapeutics are developed, he states.

 What underlies this scenario is that many tumors might be fueled by cancer stem cells, which produce other types of cancer cells, just as ordinary stem cells produce normal tissue.
 All three groups tried to address a knowledge gap using genetic techniques to track cancer cells.
 Parada and his team began by testing whether a genetic marker that labels healthy adult neural stem cells but not their specialized descendants might also label cancer stem cells in glioblastoma.
 They discovered that all tumors contain at least a few labeled cells, presumably the cancer’s stem cells.
 Tumors also contained many unlabeled cells, which could be killed off with standard chemotherapy, but the tumors quickly returned.
-The unlabeled cells originated form their labeled predecessors.
+The unlabeled cells originated from their labeled predecessors.
 Once chemotherapy was paired with a genetic therapy to suppress the labeled cells, the tumors shrank back into residual vestiges.

 Hans Clevers, a stem-cell biologist at the Hubrecht Institute in Utrecht, the Netherlands, focused on gut-based cancers.
 Previously, Clevers and his team had shown that a genetic marker that labels healthy gut stem cells also labels stem cells in benign intestinal tumors, which are precursors of cancer.
 In their latest study, his team engineered mice to carry a gene for a drug-inducible marker that once activated caused labeled cells to make molecules that fluoresce one of four colors.
 The experiment yielded single-color tumors consisting of several cell types, suggesting that each tumor originated from a single stem cell.